NickP3lle/music_vs_robot/README.md

 ## Documentation

-There is one technical sheet about the project (written in italian), you can find it in the [relazione](./relazione) folder.
+There is a technical sheet about the project (written in italian), you can find it in the [relazione](./relazione) folder.

 ## Evaluation